mrreda1/Online-Art-Gallery-Website/designDocs/useCaseDescription.md

     - Actors: Buyer
     - Pre-condition: Buyer is logged in and viewing an artwork.
     - Post-condition: Buyer has visualized the artwork in their room.
     - Description: Buyer can use the simulated view feature to visualize how an artwork will look in their space.
-They upload a photo of their room or use a pre    - xisting template and overlay the artwork to see how it complements their space.
+They upload a photo of their room or use a pre-existed template and overlay the artwork to see how it complements their space.

 13. **Personalized Artwork Recommendations**:
     - Name: Receive Personalized Recommendations